moulibheemaneti/eq_predictor/README.md

-# eq_predictor
+# EarthQuake Predictor
 The EarthQuake Predictor App alerts you when there is an earthquake in your near location.